Yettyfad/python-project-for-week-8/README.md

 # python-project-for-week-8
-calculation of total profit and total revenue generated using python
+The calculation of total profit and total revenue generated using python script